-Turkey Albondigas Soup
+Turkey Albondigas (Mexican Meatball Soup)

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I wholeheartedly stand by.

-It All Starts with Good Stock
+It All Starts with Good Broth

 True bone broth should be rich, a little bit sticky, and have a smooth mouthfeel from all the collagen, elastin, and gelatin.
-If it's really good, it should gel at cold temps.
+If it's really good, it will actually gel at cold temps (from all the gelatin!).
 Many boxed or bagged bone broths don't.
-This is why the ideal is homemade, but for pre-packaged convenience made with quality ingredients, I like Kettle & Fire (from the pantry aisle) and Bona Fide (from the freezer section).
+That's why I prefer homemade, but hey, sometimes convenience wins.

 Chef's Notes: